Is Outlook Search not working? Fixing it isn’t hard. Just follow our seven ways to get Outlook search working again.

 Method 1: Use Programs and Features

-Type control into the Windows 10 search bar and select the best match to open the Control Panel.
+To rebuild the Outlook index when Outlook search isn’t working, type control into the Windows 10 search bar and select the best match to open the Control Panel.
 Now, head to Programs > Programs & Features.
 Scroll down and select Outlook 2016 or Microsoft Office [your version].

 Now, select Change from the top menu, as highlighted in the image below.
 You can now choose Quick Repair or Online Repair.
 Choose Quick Repair, then Repair, to fix the Outlook indexing issue without using your internet connection.